Fire Door Cost

 As you can see from the advice in the previous section, the installation of a fire door has many different aspects to it and works on very fine measurements.

-There is a much smaller margin for error, and it makes logical sense to have the peace of mind that your safety fire doors have been installed correctly.
+There is a much smaller margin for error, and it makes logical sense to have the peace of mind that your safety fire doors have been installed correctly by finding a local fire door fitter.

-Building Regulations & Planning Permission for Installing a Fire Door
+Building Regulations and Planning Permission for Fire Door Installations

 While not all homes are legally required to have fire doors throughout, it is always advisable that you take the initiative and install fire doors anyway.